 How can you help?

-Your donation of only $70 will be matched with a student from one of our partner countries.
-You will be informed of the student’s name, country and course of study.
+Your donation of $100 will be matched with a student from one of our partner countries.
+You may request a certificate after your donation but this no longer has the student’s name, country and course of study.
 The program includes students at all levels – from primary, secondary and post-secondary.
 Sponsorships are allocated across the countries to ensure fair distribution.
 No Administration cost is deducted from your donation.100% goes towards the student’s education needs for one year, such as fees, uniforms, books etc.

 Click on the Assist A Student brochure, which includes a donation form for those who wish to make a financial contribution.